Richard Cripps, D. Phil

 Besides research, Dr. Cripps enjoys running, gardening, tending to his chickens and bees, and listening to good music, mostly, Queen.

-Here is a short Q&A with Dr. Cripps.
+Here is a short Q&A introduction with Dr. Cripps.

 Q: Why are you interested in muscle development in Drosophila?